Eurovision 2024: Here are the songs with the best shot at glory

 For those of us who've had to suffer through the past few years of the contest, which were overstuffed with wan, weepy young men warbling about heartbreak, I say: Bring it on, ya joyous freaks.

 And, though Eurovision organizers see the event as "non-political," it has been, as in the past, a televised concert with synth beats, glitter on the floor, and geopolitical undertones.
-Earlier this year, artists from Finland and Iceland called for Israel to be banned from the competition outright for its military offensive in Gaza.
-Israel was asked to revise the lyrics to their entry in the competition this year, when an initial song seemed to refer to Oct.
+Protestors have been on the streets in Malmo this week; they say Israel should have been banned from the competition this year due to the ongoing military offensive in Gaza.
+Israel, whose singer Eden Golan is in the Grand Final Saturday, was initially asked to revise the lyrics to their entry in the competition this year, when an earlier song seemed to refer to Oct.
 7 attacks by Hamas.
-Anti-war protests are plannedoutside the Malmo Arena on Saturday.
+More anti-war protests are plannedoutside the Malmo Arena on Saturday.

+On top of that, Joost Klein – a crowd favorite from the Netherlands – has been banned from the competition just hours before the Grand Final.
+In a statementSaturday, the European Broadcasting Union wrote, "Swedish police have investigated a complaint made by a female member of the production crew after an incident following his performance in Thursday night's Semi Final.
+While the legal process takes its course, it would not be appropriate for him to continue in the Contest."
+Klein did not perform at the dress rehearsal Friday night.

 Here's what you need to know before Saturday's Grand Final.

-Note: Update: Joost Klein and his song "Europapa" have been disqualified from the Grand Final Saturday.